7thLucas/full-app-6a2a4-cf198-4657/_doc/product-overview.md

 # Product Overview

 > Status: Early scoping.
-Only the stated idea is confirmed; audience, name, and branding are still being defined during onboarding.
+Idea and audience confirmed; name and branding are still being defined during onboarding.
 Update as details are confirmed.

 ## What it is
-A simple CRM (customer relationship manager) for tracking contacts, logging interactions, and viewing a sales pipeline in one place.
+A simple, single-user CRM (customer relationship manager) for tracking contacts, logging interactions, and viewing a sales pipeline in one place.

+## Who it's for
+A solo user ("just me") managing their own contacts, interactions, and pipeline.
+No team, sharing, or permissions — built for one, which keeps it lightweight and fast and lets every screen be tuned to how the owner personally works.

 ## Core jobs (as stated)
 1. **Track contacts** — keep a clean, searchable list of people.